swcarpentry/python-novice-gapminder/_episodes/18-style.md

 If the assertion is `False`, the Python interpreter raises an `AssertionError` runtime exception.
 The source code for the expression that failed will be displayed as part of the error message.
 To ignore assertions in your code run the interpreter with the '-O' (optimize) switch.
 Assertions should contain only simple checks and never change the state of the program.
 For example, an assertion should never contain an assignment.

-## Use docstrings to provide online help.
+## Use docstrings to provide inline help.

 *   If the first thing in a function is a character string that is not assigned to a variable,
-    Python attaches it to the function as the online help.
+    Python attaches it to the function as the inline help.
 *   Called a *docstring* (short for "documentation string").

 ~~~